moataz-armash/pos-system/README.md

 - **Supports English and Turkish**: The virtual keyboard is pre-configured for these languages.
 - **Expandable for Additional Languages**: It can be customized to support more languages.
+- **Implementation**:
+  - Integrated a virtual keyboard component using `react-simple-keyboard`.
+  - Configured the keyboard to switch layouts based on the selected language.

   ### Package Used